kamalkadakara/RuDoEu/README.md

 - **Single file architecture** — zero build step, zero dependencies, easy to audit and deploy
 - **Client-side only** — no backend, no server costs, no data storage
 - **API key via localStorage + prompt** — keeps keys out of source code entirely
-- **Netlify deployment** — auto-deploys on every push to main branch
+- **GitHub Pages deployment** — auto-deploys on every push to main branch

 ---